simesy/drupalcaas-deprecated/README.md

-# Lil Engine Content API
+# Content as a Service with Drupal

-This (will soon be) a live project which Lil Engine use to run content for various headless sites.
-It's a public project for a few reasons:
+This is a Drupal instance that is focussed on delivering "Content As A Service" using Drupal.

-* We can!
-There is nothing sensitive in the code.
+## Quick notes

-* We think the IA is good practice for paragraphs/components.
+* An opinionated content model using paragraphs/components.
-* We can use this for demos and blogs.
+* Used for demos and blogs.
-* We use it as a model for Platform.sh and Lando setup.
+* Includes a model for Platform.sh and Lando setup.
-* There are not enough public Drupal code bases.
+* Public and shareable.

 If you want you can clone this site and modify it to your taste whether or not you are building a headless site.
 Intentionally, the custom code is kept to a minimum.
 There